konsumer/randopeep/README.md

 ### Using different name-libraries

-Say you want a modern Female firstname, and a hacker lastname:
+Say you want a modern female firstname, and a hacker lastname:

 ```javascript
 var myLeetName = randopeep.get('person/modern/female', 'person/netrunner');